EGPostema/DrawerDissect/README.md

 3. **Configure API Keys**

-Open `config.yaml` and add your API keys:
+Open `config.yaml` in the main directory, and add your API keys:

 ```yaml
 api_keys:
   anthropic: "YOUR_ANTHROPIC_KEY" # replace YOUR_ANTHROPIC_KEY with your key